d4vidsha/process-manager/README.md

 # COMP30023 2023 Project 1

 In this project, we implement a _process manager_ capable of allocating memory to processes and scheduling them for execution.
 The process scheduling and memory allocation are simulated.
-There is a _challenge task_ that requires controlling real processes.
+There is a _challenge task_ that requires controlling real processes and relies on interprocess communication system calls such as `pipe`, `fork`, `dup2` and `exec`.
 We will assume only one process is running at a time, i.e. a single-core CPU.

+Both the memory manager and the process queues are implemented as linked lists.
+More specifically, the memory manager is implemented as a linked list of _memory blocks_ (`block_t`) and the process queues are implemented as linked lists of _process control blocks_ (`pcb_t`).

+## Modules

+- `main`: the main program including the process manager
+- `process`: used to simulate real processes
+- `linkedlist`: implementation for any data type
+- `memorymanager`: the memory manager API
+- `pcb.c`: the process control block API
+- `process-api.c`: API that controls `process`

 ## How to compile